CodeBullet-Community/BulletBot/README.md

     "cleanInterval": 60000,
     "pActionsInterval": 1000,
     "crashProof": {
-        "file": "BulletBot\\crashProof.time", // the bot will write the current timestamp to this file "interval": 10000
+        "file": "../crashProof.time", // the bot will write the current timestamp to this file "interval": 10000
     },
     "callback": {